ginschel/slavo_lingo_src/medzukurs_english.md

 ## Character (Conditional)

-New Words: [good, bad, strong, weak, brave, quiet, wise, stupid, sincere, lazy, I would be, you would be, he/she/it would be, we would be, you would be, they would be, to be silent (is silent)]
+New Words: [good, bad, strong, weak, brave, quiet, wise, stupid, sincere, lazy, I would be, you would be, he/she/it would be, we would be, you would be, they would be, to be silent]
 Phrases: ["He is a good person.",
 "She is sometimes bad.",
 "A strong spirit is important.",